thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-26-how-artists-reshape-emerging-technology-research.markdown

 {% include image.html file='thoughtworks-arts.jpg' %}

-The next article in this series will explore the structure of these programs, how they each attract different communities, and how they reinforce each other.

-I will explain how the artists we collaborate with produce valuable critiques and new vantage points in art, social practice and technology.
-I will then illustrate further examples of how these projects engage our employees and produce valuable insights that we bring to our clients.
+The [next article in this series](https://thoughtworksarts.io/blog/how-art-programs-drive-innovation-thoughtworks/) explores the structure of these programs, how they each attract different communities, and how they reinforce each other.
+It explains how the artists we collaborate with produce valuable critiques and new vantage points in art, social practice and technology.
+It then illustrates further examples of how these projects engage our employees and produce valuable insights that we bring to our clients.